Click this link to DOWNLOAD the article in full! D10907

 Please note that at the time of writing the article I didn't know about the connection with Brook and Son of Edinburgh who evidently commissioned the watches from the Swiss watchmakers Tavannes.
 This is discussed below.

-In December 1917 at the height of the Great War (World War 1, WW1) the following brief article appeared in the British Horological Institute's "Horological Journal".
-It reports a waterproof wrist watch designed at the request of two British submarine commanders.
-I think it is rather fascinating so I have transcribed it in full.
+In December 1917 at the height of World War One (World War 1, WW1) the following brief article appeared in the British Horological Institute's "Horological Journal".
+It reports a waterproof wristwatch created at the request of two British submarine commanders.
+I think it is rather fascinating so I have transcribed it here in full.

 From The Horological Journal, December 1917.